-On today’s episode of Straight Talk, David Lewis talks about how having clear goals and being prepared are your best weapons against under-performing.
+On today’s episode of Straight Talk, David Lewis of David Lewis & Associates talks about how having clear goals and being prepared are your best weapons against under-performing.

 Hello and welcome to another edition of Straight Talk.
 I’m your host David Lewis and I look forward to spending the next few minutes with you as we cover a topic of great importance to anyone who wants to build a great lucrative career in retail automotive sales.

 True success rarely comes to someone without clear goals.
 And someone who takes what they do seriously and prepares to win.
 Being prepared is your best weapon against poor performance and that certainly is true for those who want to make a good living in the car business.

 You have probably heard the saying: “Plan your work and work your plan”.
 That is good advice for anyone seeking to find success in their career.
 But it is a lot more than just writing ideas and plans on a paper that makes someone successful.
 It is the acting out on a daily basis the right attitudes and actions that will make those plans come to fruition.